Bodegraven1991/Automated-recognition-of-NETs/models/README.md

-# Automated-recognition-of-NETs
+# Models

-This is our capstone project for the Data Science workshop at neuefische
+In this folder we generated our models for the automated image recognition.